weidai11/cryptopp/trunk/c5/Readme.txt

 5.4 - added Salsa20
     - updated Whirlpool to version 3.0
-    - ported to GCC 4.1
+    - ported to GCC 4.1 and Borland C++Builder 2006

 Written by Wei Dai